Vegan Ice Cream Cone Cupcakes

 With summer coming up (I use that term lightly, Scotland), I thought these ice cream cone cupcakes would be a great addition to the blog.

 I first came across this super cute idea a few years ago.
 I can’t remember exactly where I saw them (probably Facebook or Pinterest) but I made them immediately and I was very impressed with the results.

+- Neapolitan sponge.
 Split the cake batter into 3 bowls.
-Add 1 tsp pink food colouring to one bowl, 1 tsp cocoa powder to another, and leave the last one as is.
-Alternate the 3 batters as you fill up the ice cream cones.
+Add 1 tsp pink food colouring to one bowl, 1 tsp cocoa powder to another, and leave the last one as-is.
+Alternate the 3 batters as you fill-up the ice cream cones.

-Omit the vanilla, then add 1/4 teaspoon of peppermint extract and green food colouring to the frosting until you get the desired colour.
-And of course, decorate with some chocolate chips!
+- Mint choc-chip frosting.
+Omit the vanilla, add 1/4 teaspoon of peppermint extract and green food colouring to the frosting until you get the desired colour.
+And of course, decorate with some dairy-free chocolate chips!

 Adding a sauce on top of your frosting would be an excellent addition to make the cupcakes look even more like ice cream!
 The majority of ice cream sauces in the supermarkets are suitable for vegans.
 There are also lots available on Amazon.